 The EU and British new fines for Tech Giants

-the EU digital rulebook to prevent Tech Giants from acting unfairly and the British government plan to step up policing of harmful material online are about new specific measures aimed at the biggest tech companies.
+The EU digital rulebook to prevent Tech Giants from acting unfairly and the British government’s plan to step up policing for harmful material online is about new specific measures aimed at the biggest tech companies.